 Eyes open Patty.

-The cliffs to the left shudder and grumble, a sound like thunder rolling from the skies, a deep thunder carrying boulderous lumps on its wings.
-Debris comes falling down with the rain.
-Pat’s foot hits the gas, slamming pedal to the floor.
+The cliffs to the left gave a shudder, letting off a deep grumble, a sound like thunder rolling from the skies, a storm that carried boulderous debris on its wings.
+The cliffs caved, and a shelf of rock came falling down with the rain.
+Pat’s foot hit the gas, slamming the pedal to the floor.
 Not today… hiccup.

 Not today… hiccup.